-Walk along the beach and find cool shells and maybe even shark teeth.
+Walk along the beach on your date and find cool shells and maybe even shark teeth.
 Explore all the areas around you and see what you can find.

 Board Games can be such a great hobby together.
-You can play board games on your own, or invite your friends over for Couples Game Night once a month.
+You can play board games on your own, or invite your friends over for Double Date Game Night once a month.
 We have some great Couples Game Night Ideas for you to get your creative juices flowing.

 Board games are always our go to when we’re at home with friends.
 They’re fun to engaged with each other, exercise your brain during strategy play, and get competitive with your friends to see who can win the most rounds.
 Don’t have board games at home?
 Try finding them online or ask friends to bring theirs.

 Making pottery is another fun and creative way to show off your skills.
 Even more fun when you learn it together a la the movie “Ghost”.
 You can take a class, buy the equipment and learn from YouTube, or find a friend who knows how to do it.
 Learning the basics of pottery together can open your options on so many things you can create.